 To make the handling with the cattle easier, we keep the cows, calves and a herdsire in different smaller herds.
 It is our experience that the animals a more calmer and well-balanced this way to us and with each other.

 A positive side-effect is that way we get a genetic advantage, hybrid vigour, from the use of good bulls from a different breed (Limousin, Belgian Blue, Simmental).
-Six years ago we specialised on Brahmans and four years ago on Maine-Anjou.
+We breed Brahmans since 2006 and Maine Anjous since 2008.

 In the year 2006 we bought the first Brahman cow which we still have in on of our herds, she has a calf every year and is very healthy.
 A month later we bought a female Brahman calf as well.
 Today we know that both animals are not 100% pure breed.
 Trough the internet and literature, which we got from America and Australia, we got informed about the breed Brahman how to hold the animals, there characteristics but especially about there hybrid-vigour.